NLUUG/website/content/evenementen/nluug/najaarsconferentie-2018/_index.md

     - column:
       talk:
         speaker: Ben Gras
-        title: TLBleed: When Protecting Your CPU Caches is Not Enough
+        title: "TLBleed: When Protecting Your CPU Caches is Not Enough"
         link:
   - row:
     columns: